 You are likely to be offered seats at an alleged 'cultural show' which takes place at a backstreet restaurant or venue.
 Refuse these offers - they are the opening bid in a classic scam that ends with a thorough fleecing of their tourist victims.
 If you do wish to see traditional dancing and music simply dine at any decent and reputable restaurant where such attractions are provided free.

-As for Addis Ababa's mainstream attractions, don't miss paying Lucy a visit at the National Museum, doing a bit of shopping at the Merkato - one of the largest markets in Africa - and seeing the wonderful cultural artefacts in the Ethnological Museum and relics of the city's past in the Addis Ababa Museum.
+As for Addis Ababa's mainstream attractions, don't miss paying Lucy a visit at the National Museum, doing a bit of shopping at the Merkato - one of the largest markets in Africa - and seeing the wonderful cultural artefacts in the Ethnological Museum, and relics of the city's past in the Addis Ababa Museum.
 It's also worth keeping your eyes open for the numerous concrete Soviet statues and buildings that dot the city.
-The most overrated attraction in town is the zoo, which should be avoided as it is poorly maintained and the conditions may be upsetting for animal lovers.

 There is a good tourist information booth off Meskel Square if you need some impartial advice or want a reliable tour guide.